Get a Kentucky Financial Power of Attorney in minutes

 Make copies

-Once finished, make copies of your financial power of attorney and provide them to your agent, loved ones, and anyone else affected by its contents.
+Once finished, make copies of your power of attorney and provide them to your agent, loved ones, and anyone else affected by its contents.
 Store the original in a safe deposit box or fireproof locking file cabinet.
 Let your agent know where you keep the original.

-If you decide to revoke the financial power of attorney, you may do so by executing a new power of attorney, signing a revocation of power of attorney, or destroying the document.
+If you decide to revoke the power of attorney, you may do so by executing a new power of attorney, signing a revocation of power of attorney, or destroying the document.

 - You don’t know who to choose as your agent